Rayjine/epfl-lse-master-thesis-template/README.md

 2. Go to [Overleaf](https://www.overleaf.com), create a new project, and “Upload Project”.
 3. Upload the ZIP of this repository.
 4. Overleaf will compile automatically.
 If not, click “Recompile”.
+5. Put a ⭐ if you like it to help others discover it and motivate further improvements 🙂.

 ### Did you know?
 GitHub + Overleaf